-(Establish Allocation and Minimum Flows for Surface Water) in accordance with the policies in Chapter s 3.2 and 3.11 of this Plan.
-Policy 4 (f) (Establish Sustainable Yields from Groundwater) Amend Policy 4(f):in accordance with the policies in Chapters 3.2 and 3.11 of this Plan.
+(Establish Allocation and Minimum Flows for Surface Water) in accordance with the policies in Chapters_3.2 and 3.11 of this Plan.
+Policy 4 (f) (Establish Sustainable Yields from Groundwater) Amend Policy 4(f):in accordance with the policies in Chapters_3.2 and 3.11 of this Plan.
 Standard 3.3.4.28 (How riparian planting and stock exclusion fencing shall apply) Add a new advisory note: In the Waikato and Waipa River catchments, refer also to Chapter 3.11.
+3.4.5 Implementation methods-The Use of Water

-3.4.5 Implementation methods - The Use of Water Rule 3.4.5.6 Permitted Activity Rule - Use of Water for Crop and Pasture Irrigation Add a new advisory note: Subject to compliance with any specified requirements, reporting through a Farm Environment Plan is a valid means of supplying data under this rule.
+3.4.5 Implementation methods-The Use of Water Rule 3.4.5.6 Permitted Activity Rule - Use of Water for Crop and Pasture Irrigation Add a new advisory note: Subject to compliance with any specified requirements, reporting through a Farm Environment Plan is a valid means of supplying data under this rule.
 Rule 3.4.5.7 Controlled Activity Rule - Use of Water for Crop and Pasture Irrigation Add a new advisory note: Subject to compliance with any specified requirements, reporting through a Farm Environment Plan is a valid means of supplying data under this rule.

-3.5 Discharges Background and Explanation Insert new section at end of the Background and Explanation section: Discharges associated with Farming Land Use Chapter 3.11 addresses the use of land for farming in the Waikato and Waipa River catchments including associated diffuse.
+3.5 Discharges Background Insert new section at end of the Background and Explanation section: and Explanation Discharges in the Waikato and Waipa River Catchments associated with Farming Land Use Chapter 3.11 addresses the use of land for farming in the Waikato and Waipa River catchments including associated diffuse discharges of nitrogen, phosphorus, sediment and microbial pathogens.
+Chapter 3.11 also contains objectives and policies that apply to point source discharges to land and water in the Waikato and Waipa River catchments.
 Objective 3.5.2 Amend Objective 3.5.2 by adding a new clause c) as follows (and consequential renumbering): c) does not have adverse effects that are inconsistent with the objectives for the Waikato and Waipa River catchments in Section 3.11.2.